xarrijorge/xarrijorge/README.md

 ### ✔️ I'm currently learning
-- Typerscript & Testing
-- Mobile Development (React Native)
+- Kotlin - For mobile
+- Flask - a Python framework for backend web development

 <!-- ### 👩‍💻 I'm working on
 - Building projects to develop the skills learned from Tech above  -->

 ### 💡 Goals for immediate future is to get familiar with:
-- AI / ML
+- AI / ML - With all the rave, now is good time as ever to pick it up
-- Blockchain & Distributed systems.
-I think they're the future of tech.
-- Learn Golang.
-The force looks strong with this as well.
+- Rust - Have heard a lot of good this around this

 ### 🌴 Fun facts
 - I'm an anime lover, Shounen buff and Gooner forever.